Pleffz/Self-Coding-Projects/README.md

-I use datasets from kaggle to demonstrate machine learning skills and visualization skills.
+I use datasets from kaggle to demonstrate machine learning skills and data visualization skills.